Countly/countly-sdk-documentation/react_native_bridged/next.md

 </p>
 <p>
-  As this feature is optional, you will need to do some changes in your react native android project files, to make it available.
+  As this feature is optional, you will need to do some changes in your react native android project files in order to make it available.
 </p>
 <p>
   Go to